fioneer/ui5-webcomponents-react/packages/main/README.md

   - The colour is set to `sapList_HeaderBackground`, which is not used in the story book.
   - Section headers should also not have a padding in the leftmost cell.
 It is therefore checked if the row has the property `isSectionHeader`.
 - **Subcomponents in an AnalyticalTable do not reserve space**.
 Therefore, showing subcomponents results in needing to scroll if there are not many rows.
 To prevent this, a prop for the `<AnalyticalTable>` has been added: `tableHeight`.
 It sets a fixed height of the table in pixels.
+- **Enabling a custom row wrapper for AnalyticalTable rows**.
+It was not possible to render a custom wrapper around a row to therefore have more control over the row itself (e.g. a custom drag and drop handler.
+This has been added.

 All modifications are commented with `MODIFICATION` in the code to facilitate updating this repository when it is synced with the original @ui5/webcomponents-react repository.